GoogleChrome/samples/README.md

 Various IDEs offer [real-time ESLint integration](http://eslint.org/docs/user-guide/integrations.html), and using those integrations that can help avoid errors before anything gets checked in.

-[Travis CI](https://travis-ci.org/GoogleChrome/samples) is currently being used to verify that the Jekyll build completes successfully and that linting passes without errors.